LoginRadius/engineering-portal/content/engineering/guest-post/passwordless-authentication-for-your-php-project/index.md

 }
 ?>
 ```

-Almost done! lets just create a homepage that says welcome back user.
-Create a file called `homepage.php` and paste this:
+Almost done!
+Just create a homepage that says welcome back user.
+Create a file called `homepage.php` and add the code as follows:

 ```php
 <!DOCTYPE html>